Desk with Laptop, Calculator, Files and small model of house with epc colours

-At the time of writing the methodology for EPC assessments of existing dwellings is RDSAP 9.94.
-The much anticipated RDSAP 10 update is due in Q1 2025 and a significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026.
+At the time of writing, the methodology for EPC assessments of existing dwellings is RDSAP 9.94.
+This updates to RDSAP 10 on 15th June 2025 and a significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026.
+In addition, government consulations indicate future changes to the format of EPCs and minimum rating levels required for priate rental properties.
+Methods for improving EPC ratings may therefore change in the future.

-The presence of FGHRS can only be recorded in an EPC assessment if the specific device in the property is listed in the Product Characteristics Database (PCDB), hosted by the Building Research Establishment (BRE):
+The presence of FGHRS can only be recorded in an EPC assessment if the device in the property is listed in the Product Characteristics Database (PCDB), hosted by the Building Research Establishment (BRE):

 https://www.ncm-pcdb.org.uk/sap/searchpod.jsp?id=17